golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 yarn init golem-tutorial-js
 ```

-### Create a node script that will execute task on provider
+### Create a Node.js script that will execute task on provider

 Add `yajsapi` to your project: